 The Vice President (VP) of Product assumes a supporting role to the Chief Technology Officer (CTO), but they are both team leaders.
 The VP of Product may be responsible for leading a team toward achieving strategic initiatives, mainly creating a product road map.
 He or she prepares the technical vision for the product of a given company.

-VPs of Product serve as a point person for developers and engineers within an organization.
+VPs of Product serve as a point persons for developers and engineers within organizations.
 They are highly visible in that they create transformative digital products that have a significant impact on outcomes.
 Their position is critical to intersecting product strategy and technology.

 Read More about a “VP of Product”

-The role of a VP of Product is crucial to ensure the success of an organization, as he or she is assumed to have in-depth knowledge of the technologies behind a product and foster collaboration to improve product awareness.
+The role of a Vice President of Product is crucial to ensure the success of an organization, as he or she is assumed to have in-depth knowledge of the technologies behind a product and foster collaboration to improve product awareness.